rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 Lamorte d'Orfeo
 0G6.4.
 Title proper with an interpolated blank
-If a blank space intended to be filled in manuscript has been transcribed within the first five words of the title proper as the word “blank” enclosed in square brackets, provide additional title access for the form of title proper without the interpolated blank.
+If a blank space intended to be filled in manuscript has been transcribed within the first five words of the title proper as the word "blank" enclosed in square brackets, provide additional title access for the form of title proper without the interpolated blank.
 Transcription: